FISP / NYC Local Law 11

 Mid-Cycle 8 Filing Update

 February 21, 2017 signaled the close of the Cycle 8A reporting window.
-We are now midway through the Cycle 8B reporting period, which closes on February 21, 2018.
-The Cycle 8C reporting period opened on February 21, 2017 and closes February 21, 2019.
+February 21, 2018 marked the close of the Cycle 8B reporting window.
+We are now midway through the Cycle 8C reporting period, which opened on February 21, 2017 and closes on February 21, 2019.

 DOB NOW: eFiling Required Now!